cristina-iacob/ETL-Project/README.md

 ### Avocado_toast
-B
-est city where to live and also aford daily avocado toast
+Best city to live and also aford daily avocado toast